-In January 2019, new rules under the Affordable Care Act went into effect that requires hospitals to post their “list prices” on websites.
-List prices are the prices before any hospital discounts or insurance payment.
-Complex spreadsheets and a mind-boggling number of footnotes have not done anything to improve the public’s understanding of pricing.
-These “chargemasters” (as insiders call the price lists) include wide variations on pricing even for hospitals located only a few miles from each other.
-When Kaiser Health News investigated the lists of the largest acute care hospitals in several large cities, they found that the list price on a liter of basic saline solution varied between $56 and $472, and that a brain MRI with contrast ranged from $1,720 to $8,800.
 Perhaps luckily, the chargemasters are often buried on hospital websites and are nearly impossible to find.
 After all, services and products are identified in obscure abbreviations, billing codes, and complex medical terminology that is not accessible to the average person.
-Many hospitals are posting disclaimers stating that the information doesn’t reflect final charges and is challenging to interpret, and encourage the patients to contact their insurer or the facility directly to get individualized, accurate cost information.
+Many hospitals are posting disclaimers stating that the information doesn’t reflect final charges and encourages patients to contact their insurers or the facility directly to get individualized, accurate cost information.

 I consider it to be akin to what a bride-to-be encounters when trying to choose a wedding venue.
-This place has a cake cutting charge, this restaurant includes non-alcoholic beverages in their price, and this hall doesn’t charge additional money for chair covers and table linens.
+This place has a cake-cutting charge, this restaurant includes non-alcoholic beverages in their price, and this hall doesn’t charge additional money for chair covers and table linens.
 Bridezillas exist for a reason, and I think that we can all agree that surgery to remove a brain tumor or to stem a blooming aneurysm is likely to be infinitely more stressful than the “best day of your life.”
 Maybe someone who wants breast implants will have time to get online and compare pricing at various surgical centers, but someone in the throes of a massive heart attack certainly won’t.

 Health and Human Services Secretary Alex Azar has been given two months to come up with a draft of a regulation requiring hospitals to “publicly post standard charge information” to “meaningfully inform patients’ decision making and allow patients to compare prices across hospitals.”
 While proponents of the order say that it could encourage competition and lower prices, detractors point out that hospitals will have to be inventive in creating ways to shift their costs in other areas to make up for the disparity.
-Hospitals that discover their prices are lower than their competitors could raise their rates to be more in line with other institutions and insurers might be handicapped in their ability to negotiate with medical facilities.
+Hospitals that discover their prices are lower than their competitors could raise their rates to be more in line with other institutions, and insurers might be handicapped in their ability to negotiate with medical facilities.
 The fear is that by reducing competition, consumers will end up paying more.

 Perhaps the notion of “anything is better than nothing” applies here.
 With this raw data, analysts, app developers, insurers, and providers may be able to create tools that are useful to consumers and will help direct patients to the most cost-effective locations for the services that they need.
 Will price transparency lower health care costs?
 It’s anyone’s guess.
 It might be worth a try – let’s all remain cautiously optimistic.